Yosakoi: Growth

 An example of yosakoi dancing can be seen in the feature film The Harimaya Bridge, which was filmed in Kōchi Prefecture.
 The 2011 manga series, Hanayamata, which received an anime adaptation in July 2014, also focuses on yosakoi.

 Internationally

-Yosakoi is performed in Penang, Malaysia every year in March in the middle of UNESCO Heritage City.
-It's organised by local enthusiasts called the Pink Hibiscus Yosakoi Dancers together with the Penang City Council, as well as in Accra, Ghana as an annual celebration to strengthen ties between Japan and Ghana.
+Yosakoi has been celebrated in Penang - a UNESCO Heritage City in Malaysia every year since 2013.
+It was originally held in March to commemorate the Japan Tohoku Earthquake but has since changed its schedule to the 2nd Saturday of September.
+The event is organised by local enthusiasts called the Pink Hibiscus together with the Penang City Council with over multiple teams (27 teams in 2023) from all over Malaysia and SE Asia participating in what is now known as the Penang Yosakoi Parade held at Karpal Singh Drive, Penang.
+Yosakoi is also celebrated as well as in Accra, Ghana as an annual celebration to strengthen ties between Japan and Ghana.

 In Vietnam, yosakoi is performed annually in Japan Sakura Matsuri which is usually held in April in Hanoi by Japan Foundation Vietnam (JPF) to introduce Japanese culture.
 This festival showed over 10 enthusiastic Yosakoi teams of Vietnam and guest teams from Japan.
 Yosakoi also appears in anime-manga-cosplay events in large cities such as Hanoi, Ho Chi Minh City and Haiphong.
 Up to now, there are total 4 Vietnamese yosakoi teams participating in Harajuku Omotesando Super Yosakoi Festival, including Hanoi Sennen Yosakoi Team, Nakama Yosakoi Team, Hanuyo and Nui Truc Sakura Yosakoi Team.
+Nui Truc Sakura Yosakoi Team is the first Vietnamese Yosakoi's team to participating at Yosakoi Matsuri in Kochi along with another International team from France.